cortexproject/cortex/docs/configuration/config-file-reference.md

 ### `store_gateway_config`

-The `store_gateway_config` configures the the read path for blocks sharding.
+The `store_gateway_config` configures the store-gateway service used by the experimental blocks storage.

 ```yaml
 # Shard blocks across multiple store gateway instances.